 The help desk you choose can't deliver great customer service for you, but it is a critical early step in setting up customer support at your company.
 The right help desk will help your team consistently create the quality of customer service you want to provide.

-To find the best help desk software for you, start by answering questions about your customer, your team, and your company.
+To find the best help desk software for you, start by answering questions about your customers, your team, and your company.

 Define “great customer service” for your company

-Whether you’re moving from a shared Gmail inbox or you’re switching from one help desk tool to another, this change is an opportunity to rethink your customer support approach.
+Whether you’re moving from a shared Gmail mailbox or you’re switching from one help desk tool to another, this change is an opportunity to rethink your customer support approach.

 Look at your existing customer service activities and consider the following: